 During the Civil Rights movement, millions of Americans, both black and white, marched to promote equal rights among people of all races.
 These individuals worked tirelessly to destroy the evils of segregation and Jim Crow.
 The hard left has decided to honor this period in American history not by embracing the dream of Dr. Martin Luther King Jr., but by rolling it back.

-The progressive left touts segregation on college campuses.
-You have probably already heard of minority students requesting separate dorm facilities and safe spaces.
+.
 But there is another aspect of college life that the left wants to segregate: Graduations.

 Is Segregation Empowering?

 Virginia Tech University recently started offering ten segregated graduation ceremonies that are separated by race, sexuality, and other identity groups.
 Students are allowed to participate in the graduation of their choosing.
 The ceremonies are open to anyone who wishes to attend, but the participants must fall into the right category.
 If you happen to be white and you want to visit your black friend’s graduation, that’s fine.
 But if you’re a white student, you can’t participate in the Latino ceremony, you racist.

 You might be tempted to think that segregation of this type reeks of bigotry.
 But the proponents of this policy argue that it is actually empowering.
 Virginia Tech is not the first university to offer separate graduations, but it is the first to provide a graduation ceremony for veterans and those in recovery from addictions, so there’s that.